 Use of the PA History Society’s web site is permitted for non-commercial, personal, academic or research use only.
 The U.S. Copyright Law permits certain uses of copyrighted materials, if specifically provided, or if that use falls within the definition of “Fair Use” as described by that law.
 Transmission or reproduction, whether by electronic means or otherwise, of protected items beyond what is allowed by the limitations of the U.S. Copyright law requires the written permission of the copyright owner.
 If you use any of the material, any Copyright and other propriety notices should be kept intact with the material.
-Granting or withholding of permission to use materials that are under the jurisdiction of the collection’s staff is determined on a case by case basis, and a usage fee may be required depending on the type of proposed use.
+Granting or withholding of permission to use materials that are under the jurisdiction of the collection’s staff is determined on a case by case basis, and a usage fee may be required depending on the type of proposed use, the amount of requested materials, or the time to gather the requested materials.

 Request to use materials from the digital collection require the following information: